Dingwall of Kildun: Roderick or Rory Dingwall, 6th of Kildun

 Roderick Dingwall of Kildun, is first recorded as Rory Dingwall in 1598/9 having been put on security of £500 not to harm John Dunbar of Avoch.
 Rory Dingwall married Catherine, daughter of Alexander Bayne of Wester Logie.
 He was imprisoned in Edinburgh Tolbooth in 1608 when he gave a discharge to Kenneth Mackenzie of Kintail for money paid to David Lindsay, the keeper of the Tolbooth, for his release.
 In 1626, he appears as Rory Dingwall of Auchintrayd (near Kishorn), in the barony of Lochcarron, and formerly of Kildun.
 The document shows that he no longer owned Kildun and that he was then selling Auchintrayd too.
 In 1631, Roderick Dingwall was served heir to Celestine McConnell, the grandfather of his great-grandmother.
 However, this formality did not have much value because Roderick was required in connection with the litigation between MacDonald of Glengarry and Munro of Foulis on the inheritance of Celestine.
 This was the last appearance of the Dingwalls of Kildun on record.

-Spelling Variations

-Spelling variations of the name include: